 - SVO – Save Opportunities

-- TB – Total Balls – Total balls is the number of bases a player gains with hits.
+- TB – Total Balls – The number of bases a player gains with hits.

-- TBF – Total Batters Faced – This is the amount of batters that a pitcher has faced
+- TBF – Total Batters Faced – The number of batters that a pitcher has faced.

 - TS – Total Strikes

-- UER – Unearned Run – This is a run where the batter scores because of a defensive error or a passed ball.
+- UER – Unearned Run – Arun where the batter scores because of a defensive error or a passed ball.

 - VELO – Velocity – This is the maximum speed of a pitchers throw at any point from release to crossing the home plate.

-- W – Win – A pitcher is credited a win when they pirch for their team who had a winning lead after 5 completed innings and goes on to win the entire game.
+- W – Win – A pitcher is credited a win when their team has a lead after five completed innings and goes on to win the entire game.

 - W+S – Wins In Relief Plus Saves